-The last name of the author should be provided first followed by the year of publication.
+The JNS utilizes the Chicago Style guide for citations in text.
+For example, the last name of the author should be provided first followed by the year of publication.
 Page number(s) must also be identified after year and separated by a comma.

 EXAMPLE: An untold number of prairie plants were gathered by women, and the efforts of women were a necessity to maintaining tribal health and well-being (Hunn 1990, 37, Scheuerman and Finely 2008, 27, Davis, et al. 2015, 57-58)

 Boone, Lalia.
 1988.
 Idaho Place Names A Geographical Dictionary.
 Moscow: University of Idaho.